WilliamLa59/neurosity-web-app/README.md

 - search feature for table to display previous sessions
 - graph brainwaves (maybe calm and focus levels too?)
 - add styling
-- have "csvData" be created only when the "Download" button is pressed
 - ~~categorize database into "sessions" being a collection of entry logs~~
 - ~~add timestamps for each entries~~
 - ~~add naming functionality for each session~~